John Kaye (politician)

-John Kaye (23 October 1955–2 May 2016) was an Australian politician.
+John Kaye (23 October 1955 – 2 May 2016) was an Australian politician.
 He was a Greens member New South Wales Legislative Council, first elected at the 2007 state election.
-He was also the party's representative for the 2004 federal election for the Senate.
-He criticised of electricity industry privatisation and a strong advocate for renewable energy and energy efficiency.
+He was also the party's candidate for the 2004 federal election for the Senate.
+He criticised electricity industry privatisation and was a strong advocate for renewable energy and energy efficiency.
 He advocated for free public education, public schools, and Colleges of Technical and Further Education (TAFE).

 Early career

 After gaining a Bachelor of Engineering and a Masters in Engineering Science at the University of Melbourne, Kaye worked as an engineer for the State Electricity Commission of Victoria.

 Kaye earned a PhD from the University of California, Berkeley.
 He was then a postdoctoral fellow at the Australian National University, and later an academic in electrical engineering at the University of New South Wales where he specialised in sustainable energy and greenhouse issues.